 Looking to splurge?
 The American Express Business Platinum Card is a solid choice for business owners who want a charge card that has lots of benefits, and are willing to pay for them.
 Like all American Express business charge cards, the card comes with a flexible spending limit that reflects your payment and usage history, includes financial management software, and provides protection against employees using supplemental cards for unauthorized purchases.

 The card also has a 30% annual interest rate on any unpaid balance.
-Though you can request that some or all of your balance be moved to a special 20% interest rate.
+However you can request that some or all of your balance be moved to a special 20% – 28.99% interest rate bracket.
 However, as with the American Express personal Platinum Card, this charge card’s benefits are where it truly shines.

 As a Business Platinum cardholder, you automatically have access to extensive travel and purchase insurance.
-You can also access a wide variety of airport lounges, enjoy perks at thousands of hotels, and receive discounted access to valet service at Toronto Pearson International Airport.
+You can also access a wide variety of airport lounges, enjoy perks at thousands of hotels, and access premium perks at Toronto Pearson International Airport.
 As if that was not enough, you have a 24/7 concierge service at your fingertips.
 While the Business Platinum Card may have a steep price tag, it undoubtedly comes with a lot of benefits.

 Read more about the 10 best business credit cards in Canada.